 If you ever want to remove the weather prediction icon from the menu, simply click on weather icon and choose Quit.

 The app feels pretty intuitive and works accurately.
 So, I would definitely like to give it thumbs up.

 As mentioned above, there are quite a few weather apps that can let you get it done.
-Based on my personal experience, I would suggest the names of Clear Day ($4.99), Weather Indicator (free), Forecast Bar (free), and Weather Live ($4.99).
+Based on my personal experience, I would suggest the names of Clear Day ($4.99), and Forecast Bar (free).
 They are all highly rated and can live up to your demand pretty well.

 That’s how you can effortlessly keep an eye on the latest weather conditions and save yourself from the heavy downpour.
 Have any question?
 Shoot it down below.

 You’d like to have a quick look at these posts as well: